What is bracket order & trailing stop loss in connection with stock market?

 - The second order is a profit booking order that you set as the profit that meets your expectations.

 - The third order is a stop loss order.
 A stop loss order helps you exit a position as soon as the stock hits that bottom of loss.
 This order is a reflection of the loss that you are willing to take with the stock in concern.

 All these orders are placed simultaneously and are mutually exclusive but as soon as any one of the profit limit or stop loss is hit, the other is cancelled.
 It is also important to note that a bracket order is an intraday order and needs to be squared off at the closing of the day after 3:10 pm (1510 hrs IST).

 Trailing hurt your Stoploss: Security that does not profits

 Along with these features, there is a cherry on top called a trailing stop loss.
 A trailing stop loss is the dynamically adjusted version of a normal stop loss.
 It changes the value of a stop loss in your favour when the market is moving in a direction that can earn you profits.
 It helps you reduce the potential loss that you might incur during online trading.
 This is an optional feature that you may or may not keep.
 You can still choose for a normal static stop-loss like you do while placing a cover order.

 Bracket orders are, in very simple words, a way to take your emotions away from your actions and make a more calculated decision about your trade.

-You can place a bracket order for NSE cash, NSE Futures and Options (FNO) for intraday positions only.
+You can place a bracket order for NSE cash, NSE Futures & Options (FNO), MCX Futures and Currency Futures for intraday positions only.